-This park features neighborhood amenities and connections to William H. Memorial Park and the Oklawaha Greenway.
-A stream restoration was completed in the spring of 2024.
+This park features neighborhood amenities and connections to William H. Memorial Park and the Oklawaha Greenway. • Increase tree canopy around the perimeter

-- Increase tree canopy around the perimeter - Improve the community garden and safe pedestrian connection to the park - Strengthen connection to William H. King Memorial Park and the Oklawaha Greenway - Install bike racks and bike tuning stations at greenway access points - Improve site lighting - Upgrade/improve playground for all ages and abilities - Replace concrete pad near playground and explore opportunities to create a vibrant multipurpose court for kids of all ages to get active and play.
+- Improve the community garden and safe pedestrian connection to the park - Strengthen connection to William H. King Memorial Park and the Oklawaha Greenway - Install bike racks and bike tuning stations at greenway access points - Improve site lighting - Upgrade/improve playground for all ages and abilities - Replace concrete pad near playground and explore opportunities to create a vibrant multipurpose court